scious/documentation/docs/scious-search/service-level-agreement.md

 - Incorrect use of the Service; or to the extent the relevant environment is not within Company’s control.
 - Any fault in the equipment or in any programs used in conjunction with the Service or in respect to any Customer Service-Compatible Application(s).

+## Concurrent coverage

+The benefits of this Service Level Agreement extend to all of Customer's concurrent Scious Search Plugin Subscriptions.

 ## Associated Products

 <nav className="pagination-nav">